PennyLaneAI/qml/README.md

   and you are ready to submit a pull request!

 In order to see the demo on the deployment, you can access through the url.
 For this, once deployed, you should change `index.html` to `demos/<name of your tutorial>.html` in the url.
 If your demo uses the latest release of PennyLane, simply make your PR against the `master` branch.
 If you instead require the cutting-edge development versions of PennyLane or any relevant plugins, make your PR against the `dev` branch instead.

+By submitting your demo, you consent to our [Privacy Policy](https://pennylane.ai/privacy/).

 #### Tutorial guidelines